sinclairzx81/fastify-typebox/readme.md

 })
 ```

-## Replies
+## Reply

-FastifyTypeBox provides static type checking of Fastify response types.
-FastifyTypeBox does mandate that users call `status(...)` prior to calling `send(...)`.
-FastifyTypeBox requires this to narrow the appropriate response type based on the status code.
+Fastify TypeBox provides static type checking of Fastify response types.
+Users must call `status(...)` prior to calling `send(...)`.
+The specified status code is used to select the appropriate response schema.

 ```typescript
 fastify.get('/action', {